-Learn about the Air District's ambient air monitoring network.
+Learn about the Air District's regulatory air monitoring network and special air quality studies.

-The Air District maintains one of the most comprehensive air quality monitoring networks in the country, consisting of over 30 stations distributed among the nine Bay Area counties.
+The Air District maintains a comprehensive air quality monitoring network of 29 stations distributed among the nine Bay Area counties.

-This network measures concentrations of pollutants for which health-based ambient air quality standards have been set by the U.S. Environmental Protection Agency and the California Air Resources Board.
-The network also measures concentrations of various pollutants designated as Toxic Air Contaminants by the state of California.
+Various instruments at these stations measure concentrations of pollutants for which health-based ambient air quality standards have been set by the U.S. Environmental Protection Agency and the California Air Resources Board, known as criteria air pollutants.
+The network also measures concentrations of various pollutants that increase the understanding of the sources of the criteria air pollutants, as well as pollutants designated as Toxic Air Contaminants by the state of California.

 This information is used to determine compliance with state and federal air quality standards, prepare air quality forecasts, develop air quality plans, provide information for permit modeling, prepare environmental impact reports, and track air quality trends.